victoriatr6n/cse15l-lab-reports/labReport1.md

 }
 ```
 The working directory was `/home` when the command was run.
 The output is a blank line because there were no arguments, so there were no files to concatenate and print out.
-This output is not an error.
+When the command is run without arguments and the user types something and presses the `enter` key, it will print the word(s) they typed on a new line.
+This is because when there are no arguments, `cat` will read the input the user types in the terminal and print that.
+It will continue doing this unless the user manually escapes, so this output is technically an error.
+To escape this, use `control + c`.

 2) An example of using this command with a path to a directory as an argument is: